👌Why We Love this Mushroom Craft

 - Fine motor skills.
 Our mushroom craft allows kids to put their developing cutting and coloring skills to good use.

 - Lots of playtime.
 We love play food crafts!
 Once kids create their mushroom houses, they can actually play with them!
 The mushroom house is the perfect size for little dolls and toys.

-- Some mushrooms are unsafe to eat, but edible mushrooms (i.e., the ones sold in grocery stores) contain important nutrients, like vitamin B and potassium.
+- Mushroom facts!
+Take this time to to share some fun mushroom facts with kids, like the fact that mushrooms are actually fungi (and not plants) and that edible mushrooms (i.e., the ones sold in grocery stores) contain important nutrients, like vitamin B and potassium.

 You can get as creative as you want when it comes to decorating the houses.
 We didn't have any plain white paper cups, so my kids decided to paste scraps of colorful paper onto their cups.
-We had some leftover Valentine's Day scraps which resulted in a lovely heart-covered mushroom house for my daughter, and a shiny pink mushroom house for my son.
+We had some leftover Valentine's Day scraps which resulted in a lovely heart-covered mushroom house for my daughter, and a shiny pink mushroom craft for my son.